Accommodation for Person with Disabilities Policy

 Central Employment Accommodation Fund (CEAF)

 The University is a single employer, and the Human Rights Commission and the Workplace Safety and Insurance Board interpret accommodation in a manner consistent with the resources of the entire University.
 Therefore, both the employing department and the central administration of the University have a role in providing accommodation to persons with disabilities.
 In recognition of this, the University has established a Central Employment Accommodation Fund to assist departments in providing reasonable accommodation.

-Departments may make application to the CEAF for expenses related to the provision of accommodation, based on the following terms and conditions.
+Departments will be reimbursed for expenses related to the provision of accommodation, based on the following terms and conditions.

-1. Equipment and Physical Alterations: Departments are responsible for accommodation costs of $500 or less per employee, per year.
-For accommodation costs over this amount, the department pays $500 and the Fund shall pay up to 100% of any additional costs that meet the following criteria:
+1. Equipment and Physical Alterations: The CEAF shall pay up to 100% of any costs that meet the following criteria:

 • The manager, in conjunction with the Centre for Environmental Health, Safety and Security Management, must consider any health and safety risks, if applicable;